entando-samples/recipe-single-spa-react-widget-bundle/README.md

 The bundle contains:

 1. `import_map_ux_fragment` with the import-map definition and all the script imports
+2. `single-spa-react-router-widget` an example for hashrouting a MFE widget inside entando
-2. `single-spa-react-widget` a simple parcel
+3. `single-spa-react-widget` a simple parcel

-Create a page template with the `import_map_ux_fragment` in it, then design a page with the widget.
+Create a page template with the `import_map_ux_fragment` in it, then design a page with the widgets.

 See <https://dev.entando.org> for more information on creating bundles, page templates, etc.